Mohammed-Alanazii/Mohammed-Alanazii/README.md

 - 👋 Hi, I’m @Mohammed-Alanazii
 - 👀 I’m interested in ...
-Databases, Data analysis and ML
+Databases, Data science and ML
 - 🌱 I’m currently learning ...
-SQL
+SQL and data science
 - 💞️ I’m looking to collaborate on ...
 ML projects
 - 📫 How to reach me ... m.alenezi1994@gmail.com